Enjoy this FREE printable Indoor Scavenger Hunt for kids – a super fun activity with a sneaky math twist!

-- Clocks – remind kids to look for digital and analog clocks
+- Clocks – remind kids to look for digital clocks and analog clocks

-- Keyholes – this could be a challenging item — if you have any keys for doors, than there has to be a keyhole
+- Keyholes – this could be a challenging item — if you have any keys for doors than there also has to be a keyhole

 - Doors – it’s amazing that kids seem to forget that closets also have doors 😉

 - Globes – another challenging item!
 If you don’t have any, just put in a zero.
 I happen to collect mini-globes (yea – total geography nerd here!)